 - 'Disruptive innovation' is a dangerous buzzword.

-- There's a world of difference between progress and innovation.
+- There's a world of difference between progress and prosperity.

-- Our speaker believes she can pinpoint the moment America went off the rails.
+- Historian Jill Lepore believes she can pinpoint the moment America went off the rails.